 I’m Jen, Jen at Jentech.

-I have been in business making people look better online for almost 10 years.
+I have been in business making people look better online for over 10 years.
 My path is opposite many web developer/ designers because I grew from designer to marketeer to developer, not the other way around.
 Starting as a designer helps me approach each new project considering the look and feel along with the overall functionality of a website, the design is not an afterthought and definitely shouldn’t take a back seat to function.
 My previous career in marketing helped broaden my perspective, as a marketeer for vastly different markets: an international luxury brand as well as a leading fortune 500 scientific company.
 This breadth of experiences has helped me look at each new business I work with and consider their target market and business goals, and how to best convey their business through imagery and navigation.

 After many years in design and marketing, I began designing and developing websites found myself addicted.
 Which is a good thing because the world of web is constantly changing, like fashion, there are cool contemporary styles that can make a business look now and in-the-know, and there are old styles that can negatively affect your clients impressions of your professional entity.
 I’m not the only one who knows the difference, but I am the one who can take you from there to here.